'His life was worth so much more' - Mum of man killed in crash on driver's sentencing

 “I will never get to see him get married, have children of his own or grow old.

-Investigating officer, PC Alan Marks, of the Serious Collision Investigation Unit, added: “Kane Gornall was driving his car with his two passengers that night.
+Investigating officer PC Alan Marks, of the serious collision investigation unit, said: “Kane Gornall was driving his car with his two passengers that night.

 “The trio had met up a very short time before leaving Witham and were on their way in the car to collect Kane’s girlfriend from Braintree.